Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/mutation_data.md

 ### **NONE**

-This is used when a bee has no mutation. ex. `"mutationType": "NONE"`
+This is used when a bee has no mutation. ex. `#!json "mutationType": "NONE"`

 ### **FLUID_TO_FLUID**

-This is used when a bee mutates a fluid block into another fluid block. ex. `"mutationType": "FLUID_TO_FLUID"`
+This is used when a bee mutates a fluid block into another fluid block. ex. `#!json "mutationType": "FLUID_TO_FLUID"`

 ### **BLOCK_TO_FLUID**

-This is used when a bee mutates a normal block into a fluid block. ex. `"mutationType": "BLOCK_TO_FLUID"`
+This is used when a bee mutates a normal block into a fluid block. ex. `#!json "mutationType": "BLOCK_TO_FLUID"`

 ### **FLUID_TO_BLOCK**

-This is used when a bee mutates a fluid block into a normal block. ex. `"mutationType": "FLUID_TO_BLOCK"`
+This is used when a bee mutates a fluid block into a normal block. ex. `#!json "mutationType": "FLUID_TO_BLOCK"`

 ### **BLOCK_TO_BLOCK**

-This is used when a bee mutates a normal block into another normal block. ex. `"mutationType": "BLOCK_TO_BLOCK"`
+This is used when a bee mutates a normal block into another normal block. ex. `#!json "mutationType": "BLOCK_TO_BLOCK"`

 ### **BLOCK_TO_ITEM**

-This is used when a bee mutates a normal block into a dropped item. ex. `"mutationType": "BLOCK_TO_ITEM"`
+This is used when a bee mutates a normal block into a dropped item. ex. `#!json "mutationType": "BLOCK_TO_ITEM"`

 ### **ENTITY_TO_ENTITY**

-This is used when a bee mutates an entity into another entity. ex. `"mutationType": "ENTITY_TO_ENTITY"`
+This is used when a bee mutates an entity into another entity. ex. `#!json "mutationType": "ENTITY_TO_ENTITY"`
 _Note: No other form of entity mutation is planned at this time._

 ## **Mutation Inputs and Outputs**